banguit/fluentfilters/README.md

 }
 ```

-### Implementation of custom criteria
+### Custom criteria implementation
-To create a custom criterion you should inherit your class from the FluentFilters.IFilterCriteria interface and implement only one method Match with logic to making decision about filter execution.
-As example, look to the source code for ActionFilterCriteria:
+To create a custom criterion you should inherit your class from the FluentFilters.IFilterCriteria interface and implement only one method Match.
+This method returns boolean based on your conditional logic.
+It could be useful if you need to execute filter based on your application state, data in some datasource, specific customer request, etc. As example, look to the source code for ActionFilterCriteria implementation:
 ```csharp
 public class ActionFilterCriteria : IFilterCriteria
 {